-Seattle Mayor Jenny Durkan to announce choice for new City Light boss
+Seattle Mayor Jenny Durkan names Oregon coast’s Debra Smith as choice for new City Light boss

 The Durkan administration and a 22-member community committee carried out a national search for the City Light position.
 The committee submitted recommendations to the mayor, who interviewed finalists this month.

+Smith was hired as Central Lincoln was concluding work on the installation of advanced meters, she said in the interview.

+“I look forward to getting to know Seattle City Light from the inside, building relationships with my team members, listening to feedback from our community, and working collaboratively with City Council,” the nominee said in a statement Tuesday.

-Filling leadership roles at Seattle’s most important departments has been a challenge for Durkan during her first year as mayor.
+Durkan has taken some time to fill permanent leadership roles at Seattle’s most important departments during her first year as mayor.
 As recently as early July, she had yet to name permanent nominees for City Light and for the police, parks, human-resources, neighborhoods and transportation departments.

 The mayor picked interim Police Chief Carmen Best to serve as permanent chief, and the council confirmed Best this month.